shawnjohnjr/asuth-gecko-notes/service-workers/e10s-effort/parent-intercept.md

     InterceptedChannelContent's public constructor.

 InterceptedChannel.cpp *pending*
+* InterceptedChannelChrome
+  * ResetIntercept: change: my (asuth) reset interception patch passes the new nsIChannelEventSink::REDIRECT_INTERCEPTION_RESET flag to the call to StartRedirectChannelToURI.
 * InterceptedChannelContent
   * Constructor no longer takes/save aListener consistent with header changes.
   * NotifyController() now creates a storage stream instead of a pipe so that it